kearutherford/BerkeleyForestsAnalytics/README.md

 ## Citation instructions <a name="cite-instructions"></a>

-Cite the version used for your project, which may be different from the version in the citation below.
+Cite the version used in your project (which may differ from the version in the citation below).

 ``` r
 citation("BerkeleyForestsAnalytics")